Finland's Universal Basic Income Called 'Useless' By Trade Union Economist

 Re: (Score:2)

-Here's a good reason for you (Score:3)
+Here's a good reason for you (Score:5, Insightful)

 I haven't seen anyone come up with a good reason people wouldn't use basic income to work less and be lazy.
 I can tell you, if I had guaranteed income for life, I would probably not ever work again.